How to Fight for Direct Answers in Google's Featured Snippets

 Have you recently searched for the time zones in Russia, a mortgage calculator or the Chicago Cubs baseball roster?
 If not, go ahead - your search results may surprise you!
 Google first started providing direct answers like these in May 2012.
-Over the years, the number of direct answers provided by the search engine has grown exponentially, with around 20 percent of all searches now yielding a direct answer.
+Over the years, the number of these featured snippets provided by the search engine has grown exponentially, with around 20 percent of all searches now yielding a direct answer.

 While direct answers may provide a better user experience, the growth of direct answers also has many companies worried their search traffic will suffer.
 After all, if a user can get an answer quickly without clicking a button, why would they?

 Direct Answers: The Good

 There is some good news about these featured snippets!
 Glassdoor recently found appearing in a direct answer box led to more traffic than previously when they ranked No. 1 for the same search query.
 If the findings hold strong for other brands and searches, appearing in a direct answers with a link could be more valuable than any other real estate on a SERP.

 Direct Answers: The Bad

 In addition to giving prime real estate to one brand, direct answers push down the rest of the results.
 In fact, some searches do not show standard organic results above the fold at all due to crowding from direct answers, advertisements and entity panels (see photo below).
 This means sites that are not appearing in the direct answer or first few standard organic results will likely see a sizable dip in organic traffic.

 Direct Answers: The Ugly

 Right now, some of the direct answers provided by Google still include a link back to the source, but not all.
 If your site provides a lot of general, bite-sized information, you are likely going to see a hefty decrease in organic traffic.
 Any answer that is considered "common knowledge" will not include a link or source.
 Answers to questions like weather, celebrities, song lyrics and measurement conversions will be taken care of by Google.